-The extended components FMT_LIM and FAU_SAS are defined and described in PP [11] section 5.
-The components FPT TST.2 and FCS RNG are defined in the following.
+The extended components FCS_RNG, FMT_LIM and FAU_SAS are defined and described in PP [11] section 5.
+The component FPT_TST.2 is defined in the following.

-6.1 Component "Subset TOE security testing (FPT_TST)"
+6.1 Component "Subset TOE security testing (FPT_TST.2)"

 The security is strongly dependent on the correct operation of the security functions.
 Therefore, the TOE shall support that particular security functions or mechanisms are tested in the operational phase (Phase 7).
 The tests can be initiated by the Smartcard Embedded Software and/or by the TOE or is done automatically and continuously.